react-native-integrate/integrate/docs/PODFILE.md

 -   `target 'TargetName'`: Targets a specific named target.
 -   `target.(hook_name)`: Possible hooks are `pre_install`, `post_install`, `pre_integrate`, `post_integrate`: Targets predefined Podfile hooks.

-If omitted, the entire Podfile will be the context for updates.
+If omitted, the entire Podfile will be the context for actions.

 #### `before` (string or object)
 Text or code that is used to specify a point within the context where text should be inserted before.
 It can be a string or an object with a `regex` and `flags` field to perform a regex-based search.